jesseneal/jesseneal/README.md

 ### Hi, I'm Jesse Neal

-I am a Sr Site Reliability Engineer (SRE) at HashiCorp
+I am a Sr. Site Reliability Engineer (SRE) at HashiCorp

 * 📫  How to reach me: Message me via LinkedIn: [jesseneal](https://www.linkedin.com/in/jesseneal/)
 * 🔨 What I'm working on: Cloud Infrastrucutre for HashiCorp